BookWalker: Subsidiaries

-GeeXPlus
+ComicWalker

-Established on July 1, 2019, this subsidiary is a talent agency with the goal of "connecting Japanese brands to global influencers by providing promotion planning, production, and distribution."
-As of June 1, 2022, the following talents are affiliated with GeeXPlus: The Anime Man, CDawgVA, Daidus, Emirichu, Foxen Anime, Gigguk, Ohara, Sydsnap, and TheGamingBeaver.
+Established in March 2014, this subsidiary and mobile application, joining an existing app, Manga Box, allows free access to browse the digital manga and webtoons made available by BookWalker, in the languages of Japanese, English and Mandarin, as well as its own exclusive content.

 Trista

 Established in September 2014, this subsidiary provides various services, such as Niconico manga and an app to help monitor time spent reading.
 It became a subsidiary of BookWalker on April 1, 2018.